longevitytina/massage.ify/README.md

       - Connect IG, tiktok, etc..
 - View other user's playlist and add them to your own profile
 - Follow other users
-- Various styling changes
-  - Techniques in global database will display message that you've added them.
-  - More transitions and icons
 - Find massage therapist/trainers in your area
   - connect an external search api like yelp, nextdoor
   - Provide a site index of therapist in the website community